saisankp/Systems-Programming/README.md

 # Systems-Programming
-My code in C to learn about Systems Programming and using Linux for the first time.
+My code in C to learn about Systems Programming and use Linux for the first time.